10 Things You Didn’t Know About Led Zeppelin ‘IV’

 Which makes a lot of sense, given the band’s schedule at the time.
 “Those first four albums were made in less than two years, so obviously they were working at a really fast pace, they didn’t have time to think about everything they were doing and try to come up with a reasoning for why they made the songs, or what they put on the album covers.
 So I was trying to remind the readers about that, that a lot of this was more haphazard than it seems to be in retrospect.”

-It’s a fantastic read and we highly suggest you check it out.
-If you scroll down below, you might even win your own free copy.
-In the meantime, here’s 10 Things You Didn’t Know About Led Zeppelin ‘IV’:
+It’s a fantastic read and we highly suggest you check out the book, and of course, this list of 10 Things You Didn’t Know About Led Zeppelin ‘IV’:

 1. They had a good reason for not including their name or faces on the cover.